There might be only 9 Snark Hunters

 057 He came as a Butcher: but gravely declared, […]

 Boods” almost sounds like “Boots”.
-Formally correct, “Boots” can be built as a non-sequential interlaced portmanteau from the letters e.g. of “Bonnets and Hoods”.
+Formally correct, also “Boots” can be built as a non-sequential interlaced portmanteau from the letters e.g. of “Bonnets and Hoods”.

 Martin Gardner (MG046) told us that “Phyllis Greenacre thinks that the ten members of the crew represent the ten children of the Dodgson family.”
 However, I think that to Dodgson/Carroll in his private life there was nothing important to be referred to in his fiction writings, at least not consciously.
 To me it is more probable that Carroll might have alluded, for example, to people involved in debates at Oxford Christ Church College, in fierce conflicts in the history of the Anglican church and in discussions about Charles Darwin’s findings.
 And because of Carroll’s ambiguous introduction of the Boots, I even think that we cannot be sure that there are ten crew members: There could be only nine Snark hunters.